FiestaHeroes/Documentation/docs/server_and_client_setup.md

 ```

 :::tip
 For the GamigoZR install.bat, modify it to match your file system layout.
 The path inside the .bat file should be clear and easy to understand.
+Make sure you run this .bat file as an administrator by right-clicking on the file and selecting "Run as administrator".
 :::

 :::caution